-The first local oscillator (LO1) is a YIG based synthesizer tunable between at least 7 GHz and more than 14 GHz typically.
+This first local oscillator (LO1) is a YIG-based synthesizer tunable between at least 7 GHz and more than 14 GHz typically.
 Its multiple hybrid PLL approach gives it the advantages of having lower phase noise, very low spurs, and a small frequency step of 1 Hz.
 This signal drives the first mixer of the signal chain.
 This signal can also be programmed to route to an external connector to drive an external mixer for frequency conversion outside the limits of the device.
-For example, its frequency could be doubled externally to drive a Ka band mixer to convert a signal down to an IF of 1.25 GHz, which may be routed into the IF2 input for further down-conversion or conditioning.
-A possible block presentation of the example is shown below:
+For example, its frequency could be doubled externally to drive a Ka band mixer to convert the IF2 signal to a higher frequency.
+A possible block representation of the example is shown in Figure 6.